awaisser/waisser-portfolio/r-research-methods-exercises/01_summarizing_and_comparing/README.md

-# Exercise 6: Final Project
+# Exercise 1: Summarizing and Comparing Groups

-Capstone-style analysis project combining:
-- Data wrangling
-- Modeling
+This project explores a real-world dataset using:

+- Summary statistics (mean, median, etc.)
+- Group comparisons (e.g., gender, home type)
-- Visualization
+- Visualizations with `ggplot2`

 **Skills Highlighted:**
+- Data wrangling with `dplyr`
-- End-to-end data analysis workflow
+- Exploratory data analysis
-- Communication of findings in a reproducible format
+- Plotting distributions

+These are foundational skills for any lab manager preparing participant data for analysis.